jafeha/parabird/README.md

 * USB-Stick with at least 4GB free space
 * Internet Connection
 * Linux based Host

-There are some Depedencies:
+* Depending on your Host you might need adminstrator priviledges for un/mounting the tc container There are some Depedencies:

 * Python >= Python2.7